 An overwhelming number of serious and fatal vehicular accidents are caused by distracted driving.
 Despite knowing better, drivers continue to reach for their phones while driving.
 Today, there are applications on our phones that can detect this and warn drivers that using the app while driving is dangerous.
 There are even some apps that will not allow cell phones to operate until the vehicle has come to a stop.
 Why is it that people feel an obligation to respond to notifications, text messages or phone calls while driving, even after knowing the risks?

-As personal injury lawyers, Ostroff Injury Law is passionate about decreasing the number of distracted driving accidents.
+As personal injury lawyers, Ostroff Godshall Injury and Accident Lawyers is passionate about decreasing the number of distracted driving accidents.
 We see firsthand the effects that these accidents have on individuals and oftentimes how life-changing injuries sustained can be.
 In addition to working with those who have been in car accidents, this cause for awareness is very near and dear to our hearts as well.
 The firm’s founder, Jon Ostroff, is acquainted with the founder of End Distracted Driving, an organization whose mission is to save lives from distracted driving through advocacy, education, and action.
 It is our hope that we can all work together to make a significant impact on this generation’s outlook on distracted driving.

 - What do you think could be done to get your peers to stop driving while distracted?

 - What types of technology could be created to prevent people from using their devices while driving?

 - Of the apps and technology that currently exists, which do you think are the most effective and what can be done to get more drivers to use them?

 - Why do you think individuals have such a difficult time stepping away from their phones for some time and how could we change this mindset?